Dutch healthcare system

 Since the GP is so important and it should be accessible to all, you never pay a cent for GP care if you are insured.
 GP care is always exempt from your deductible.

 It is advisable to register with a practice as soon as possible, instead of waiting till you become ill.
-GC Wijnhaven is currently open for registrations.
+Wijnhaven is currently open for registrations.

 If you are unable to register anywhere, you can be seen as a casual patient.
 Our partner, International Health Centre, offers non-urgent casual patient appointments here.
 For emergencies after work hours, you can contact the Huisartsenpost, which is located inside the Sint Franciscus Hospital.